 Several books from the 2010 Top Ten list have also spent time on our Top 10 recently.
 "Catching Fire" (Collins), for obvious reasons.
 "Wintergirls" (Anderson) is always a popular choice with our 8th graders when they do the "Survival" unit (recently completed).
 And I'd like to attribute the popularity of "Heist Society" (Carter) to the fact that I love it so much and booktalk it often.
 Does this mean that the students actually listen to what I say?
 I will keep thinking that I do influence their reading habits, while also noting I'm sure it has a lot to do with the book itself and the amazing Ally Carter.
 We are looking forward to the sequel this summer!

-10. Lock and Key by Sarah Dessen.
-As wildly popular as Sarah Dessen is with my 8th grade girls (and since it's spring, my 7th graders are starting to discover her), her books typically don't crack the Top 10.
-But if the system could track Top 10 authors, she would be in the Top 5 without question.
+On a side note, one of the authors from the 2010 list, Sarah Dessen (for "Along for the Ride"), is wildly popular with my 8th grade girls (and since it's spring, my 7th graders are starting to discover her).
+Though her individual titles typically don't crack our Top 10, if the system could track Top 10 authors, she would be in the Top 5 without question.
 All of our copies of all of her books are ALWAYS checked out.

 So what is popular right now with your teens?